 - Human Resources Generalist, Berry Plastics Corporation – A bachelor’s degree in a relevant field is required, while a master’s degree is preferred.
 PHR or SPHR certification is considered a plus.

-Bachelo’s Degrees in Human Resources
+Bachelor’s Degrees in Human Resources

-Bachelor’s degree programs related to human resources prepare students for the broad assortment of tasks that human resources specialists, generalist, and managers perform.
+Bachelor’s degree programs in human resources prepare students for the broad assortment of tasks that human resources specialists, generalist, and managers perform.
 These degrees, in the form of a Bachelor of Science (BS), a Bachelor of Arts (BA), or a Bachelor of Business Administration (BBA), are often minimum requirements for human resources management positions.

 A few examples of the most common bachelor’s degrees include: